ItsBranK/BakkesModInjectorCs/README.md

 this project was made to provide daily BakkesMod users with a more user friendly, feature packed, stable experience.
 BakkesMod itself is the exact same, so you will keep all your files and get all the latest updates.

-Some of the new features in this edition are
+Some of the new features in this edition are:

-- A redesigned user friendly interface
+- A redesigned user friendly interface.
-- Detailed process and injection status events in the Home tab
+- Detailed process and injection status events in the Home tab.
-- Collapsable changelog box with the latest BakkesMod news
+- Collapsable changelog box with the latest BakkesMod news.
-- View your installed plugins and have the option to uninstall them
+- View your installed plugins and have the option to uninstall them.
 - Diverse settings, you have full control over the Injector.
 - Multiple injection modes, Timeout and Manual.
-- Crash log exporter, exports all log files and crash reports into a single zip file
+- Crash log exporter, exports all log files and crash reports into a single zip file.
-- Both reinstall and uninstall BakkesMod in the Settings tab
+- Both reinstall and uninstall BakkesMod in the Settings tab.
-- View your Rocket League, Injector, and BakkeMod versions in the About tab
+- View your Rocket League, Injector, and BakkeMod versions in the About tab.

 ## Download